roopeshkom/RUCourseMaps/readme.md

 `git clone https://github.com/roopeshkom/RUCourseMaps.git`

-Then make sure you have python 2.7 installed, *as well as* flask.
+Then make sure you have python 2.7 installed, *as well as* flask. cd into the RUCourseMaps repo and run `.\venv\Scripts\activate`

-`pip install Flask`
+Install the dependecies into the virtual enviroment `pip install Flask`
 `pip install venv`

-Next cd into the RUCourseMaps repo and run
+Next run the app

-`.\venv\Scripts\activate`

 `python app.py`
+and go to your browser to see it `localhost:5000`

-then to stop the virtual environment enter `deactivate`
+Then to stop the virtual environment enter `deactivate`

-Finally go to browser
-`localhost:5000`

 **Need to publish.
 Please help**
 --------------------------------